Skip to main content

 You can't function without your phones, so you need to plan.
 At some point, you will run into problems.
 Here’s a few of them:

-- Obsolete Hardware: Every time new communications technology hits the market (and that is all the time), your phone system hardware becomes relatively outdated in its features and efficiency.
+• Obsolete Hardware: Every time new communications technology hits the market (and that is all the time), your phone system hardware becomes relatively outdated in its features and efficiency.
 For a while, it doesn't cry out for attention.
-But the best recommendation is to update your phone system every five to ten years.
+However, the best recommendation is to update your phone system every five to ten years.
 Staying proactive is vital.

-- Missing Features: New technologies and new systems typically increase efficiency and save time.
+• Missing Features: New technologies and systems typically increase efficiency and save time.
 For instance, how prepared were you when COVID-19 hit in terms of video conferencing tools and phone system integration to support employees working from home (WFH)?
-There are features available for your team members that support remote collaboration through communication that many of us depend on more than ever.
+There are features available for your team members that support remote collaboration through communication, which many of us depend on more than ever.

-- Insufficient Support: If your phone system is outdated, it’s probably a challenge to find the right technical support and customer service team to assist with any issues.
+• Insufficient Support: If your phone system is outdated, finding the right technical support and customer service team to assist with any issues is probably a challenge.

 Common Problem #3: Overlooking Demands For Data Gathering And Reporting

-Collecting and storing data challenges today's business phone systems—as they challenge other technology we use, too.
-How many of us are aware that our phones offer us valuable data on customers?
+Collecting and storing data challenges today's business phone systems—as they also challenge other technologies we use.
+How many of us know that our phones offer us valuable customer data?

 For example, phone information can be integrated into a customer relationship management (CRM) system to track, measure, and analyze.
 Some of these data tracking tools include:

-- Call logs to indicate high and low-volume periods.
+• Call logs are used to indicate high- and low-volume periods.

 Common Problem #4: Getting The Cost-Benefits Wrong

 Let’s start with your office phone bill for a typical month.
 Switching to an advanced business phone system can lower the monthly costs of your business communications.
-That probably is the most obvious reason to switch to a VoIP system.
+That is probably the most obvious reason for switching to a VoIP system.

-Through VoIP, all your phone calls are transmitted over the internet for free.
-You don't need a fax machine, you can add unlimited additional phones, and it even handles call forwarding.
+VoIP transmits all phone calls over the internet for free.
+You don't need a fax machine; you can add unlimited phones, and it even handles call forwarding.

 Compare the monthly costs of the landline and VoIP.
 With all calls free, you may save money.
-But as you compare telephone systems, you have to ask yourself if advancements in phone system technology can grow your business.
+However, as you compare telephone systems, you must ask yourself if phone system technology advancements can grow your business.

-And keep in mind that if you expect your business to continue on its path of growth, VoIP or virtual systems are much more scalable.
+Keep in mind that if you expect your business to continue growing, VoIP or virtual systems are much more scalable.

-If you turn for guidance to a telecom provider that helps you plan and manage phone system installations, you can expect unbiased information about the choices.
+You can expect unbiased information about the choices if you turn for guidance to a telecom provider that helps you plan and manage phone system installations.

 Common Problem #5: Not Taking The "Features Wish List" Seriously